knative/community/STEERING-COMMITTEE.md

 In case this fails to fill the seat, a special election for that position will be held as soon as possible, unless the regular SC election is less than 7 weeks away.
-Eligible voters from the most recent election will vote in the special election (ie: eligibility will not be redetermined at the time of the special election).
+Eligible voters from the most recent election will vote in the special election.
+Eligibility will not be redetermined at the time of the special election.
 Any replacement SC member will serve out the remainder of the term for the person they are replacing, regardless of the length of that remainder.

 ## Transition

-In order to transition from the original, organization-appointed Steering Committee structure, elections will be phased in over 14 months.
+In order to transition from the original, organization-appointed Steering Committee structure (the "bootstrap" committee), elections will be phased in over 14 months.

 In October 2020, four positions will be elected, including three Contributing seats and one End-User seat.
-One Google, one Red Hat/IBM, and one VMWare seat will be retained from the current Steering Committee.
+One Google, one IBM, and one VMWare seat will be retained from the current Steering Committee.

-In October or November 2021, the three "old SC" seats will be replaced by elected seats (two Contributing and one End-User).
+In October or November 2021, the three remaining "bootstrap SC" seats will be replaced by elected seats (two Contributing and one End-User).

 ## Changes to the charter

-Changes to the KSC charter may be proposed via a Pull Request on the charter itself.
+Changes to the KSC charter may be proposed via a PR on the charter itself.
 Amendments are accepted with majority consent of the committee.

 Proposals and amendments to the charter are available for at least a period of one week for comments and questions before a vote will occur.